 If you spend too much on a couple kitchen remodel ideas and neglect others, you might not enjoy the remodel the same way.
 At the same time, if you spend too little, you might not be pleased with your end-product.

 Here are a few tricks to determine your remodeling budget.

 Consider Home Value

-When we work with a new client, we always like to help them to determine what an appropriate budget will be.
-Personally, we believe that the best way to create a budget for your remodel is to consider the overall home value.
+We believe that the best way to create a budget for your remodel is to consider the overall value of your home.

-If you’re home is worth $500,000, you probably wouldn’t want to spend over a million dollars on a renovation, even if you have the money hidden under your mattress.
-You can receive an estimate on your home’s value here.
+For example, if you’re home is worth $600,000, you wouldn’t want to spend the same amount of money on a renovation, even if you have the money hidden under your mattress.
+Here’s a cool website that can help you estimate your home’s value.